 This manual provides guidelines for students' writing in Business Administration at USBE.
 There is a variety of theses on different levels and scopes (for an overview, see table 1 below).
 For 30 hp theses, the thesis work commences at the beginning of the semester and continues during the whole semester.
 For the 15 hp theses, the thesis work should also start as early as possible to ensure on-time completion.
 This means that if you are to write the thesis during the second half of the semester, you are expected to, during the first half of the semester, start thinking about a relevant research topic and find a thesis partner to write with.
 Once a thesis team has been formed, you will be assigned a supervisor.
 When the thesis course starts, you will discuss your topic and a tentative plan for your thesis project at the first meeting with your supervisor.
 This means that, once the formal thesis period begins, you should be able to start working immediately on your thesis project.
-Please note that all thesis courses are campus courses and that you are expected to collaborate with a partner in Umeå and participate in supervision can be held online.
+Please note that all thesis courses are campus courses and that you are expected to collaborate with a partner in Umeå and participate in supervision meeting and seminars on campus.
+It is up to your supervisor to decide whether supervision can be held online.